 Any physical activity that involves straining your abdominal muscles can increase your risk of getting another hernia.
 If your job involves heavy lifting, it’s important to look at ways to reduce or not do this type of activity.
 Regular exercise is good for your general health and wellbeing; although strenuous activity can put pressure on your abdominal muscles.
 If you have had a hernia before, talk to your GP for advice before starting a new physical activity.

 Will I need to have surgery for an abdominal hernia?

 Apart from umbilical hernias in small children, abdominal hernias don’t usually go away by themselves and tend to get bigger slowly over time.
-You are therefore likely to need surgery.
+Because of this, you’re likely to need surgery.

-Most people will eventually need to have surgery for an abdominal hernia, but how soon you need to have the operation may depend on how severe your hernia is and your individual circumstances.
-Your surgeon will be able to advise you about your options and the right type of surgery for you.
+Most people will eventually need to have surgery for an abdominal hernia.
+How soon you need to have the operation will depend on how severe your hernia is and your individual circumstances.

 About our health information

 At Bupa we produce a wealth of free health information for you and your family.
 We believe that trustworthy information is essential in helping you make better decisions about your health and care.
 Here are just a few of the ways in which our core editorial principles have been recognised.